opossalite/ivy/README.md

-# ivy
+# Ivy
-The Ivy programming language
+Ivy is a multi-paradigm language, intended to be easy to parse and use.